DandyLyons/DandyLyons.github.io/content/en/posts/post-21/index.md

 }
 ```

 Sometimes a class will implement a function with a fatalError if they require subclasses to override it.
+However, I prefer not to use this pattern because it's easy to use this API wrong.
+For example, in many classes it is expected that you finish an implementation by calling the parent implementation (e.g. `super.makeSound()`).
+This pattern is used throughout UIKit for example.
+However, if we called `super.makeSound()` here, it would crash.
+The fact that it would crash is not obvious at the call site, or the definition.
+Instead we have to pay close attention to the documentation.

-Another common use case is to fatal error when the app is unable to load the database upon startup.
+Another common use case for `fatalError()` is when the app is unable to load its database upon startup.
+If the app can't use its database, much if not all of its functionality is broken.
+It's better to crash.
 This is a very common pattern when using Core Data for example.

 ## Crashes vs. Errors